firebase/quickstart-ios/abtesting/README.md

 ## Create Experiment

-In Firebase Console's A/B Testing section, click the 'Create experiment' button and select the Remote Config option.
+In Firebase Console's A/B Testing section, click the `Create experiment` button and select the `Remote Config` option.
 For Basics, provide a name for the experiment and optionally a description.
 For Targeting, select your app using the drop-down and increase the 'Exposure' to 100%.
-For Goals, feel free to choose any metric of your choosing from the drop-down, such as Crash-free users.
-For Variants, click 'Choose or create new' underneath 'Parameter', type `color_scheme`, and click the 'Create parameter' drop-down presented.
+For Goals, feel free to choose any metric from the drop-down, such as `Crash-free users`.
+For Variants, click `Choose or create new` underneath 'Parameter', type `color_scheme`, and click the `Create parameter` drop-down presented.
 Under 'Baseline', provide a value of `light` to `color_scheme`.
 Under 'Variant A', provide a value of `dark` to `color_scheme`.
-Finally, press the 'Review' button.
+Finally, press the `Review` button.

 ## Test on Device

-In Firebase Console's A/B Testing section, click on your experiment.
+In the Firebase Console's A/B Testing section, click on your experiment.
 Under 'Experiment overview', click on the details (vertical dots / ellipsis) to manage your experiment, then press 'Manage test devices'.
 Run the sample and copy the printed installation auth token from Xcode's console into the text field, select 'Variant A'